ise8912/Power-BI/Coding-Guidelines.md

 }
 ```
 ##### DO: Always specify a return type for functions
-If a function doesn't return anything, explicitly specify that it returns void.
+If a function doesn't return anything, explicitly specify that it returns **void**.

 **Good**
 ```